AssistantDKM/App/README.md

 The **Assistant for Dinkum** is an app that gives users information about the game, such as animal locations, recipes, details about town people and more!
-All of the data comes from [Data for Dinkum API](https://github.com/liamsnowdon/dinkum-api-data).
-Please check them out and give their repo a ⭐!

 <br />